lerna-lite/lerna-lite/README.md

 ```

 ### Configuration
-You could configure and run Lerna in 3 different ways:
+You could configure and run Lerna in different ways:
 1. via a `lerna.json` file
 2. or by passing arguments directly directly in the shell when executing the command.

-You can find complete details by reading about the [`lerna.json`](https://github.com/ghiscoding/lerna-lite/wiki/lerna.json) Wiki.
+You can find much more complete details by reading the [`lerna.json`](https://github.com/ghiscoding/lerna-lite/wiki/lerna.json) Wiki.

 ### Migration for [Lerna](https://github.com/lerna/lerna) Users
 If you are migrating from Lerna, it should be fairly easy to just replace Lerna with Lerna-Lite in your dependencies and that's about it, the CLI commands are the same, take a look at the quick steps shown below: